Once in a Lifetime

 Knowing what to do if/when said equipment fails

-This sounds less like a actual problem or dilemma than excuse not to do something a ‘what if’ - something we bombard any dream we have to put it back in its box.
-For example I’ve always wanted to kayak from Canada to Greenland, a month long trip full of moving ice and big crossings in a kayak, but each time I think about it I think about the polar bears.
-I imagine what it would be feel like to be constantly on your guard, shotgun at the ready, and well… that sort of always puts me off doing such a trip - but I know if did go there it would not be a problem, and would just be part of the adventure.
+This sounds less like an actual problem or dilemma than an excuse not to do something a ‘what if’ - something we bombard any dream we have to put it back in its box.
+For example, I’ve always wanted to kayak from Canada to Greenland, a month-long trip full of moving ice and big crossings in a kayak, but each time I think about it I think about the polar bears.
+I imagine what it would feel like to be constantly on your guard, shotgun at the ready, and well… that sort of always puts me off doing such a trip - but I know it did go there it would not be a problem, and would just be part of the adventure.

 So what gear could fail you?
-Very little that could not be mended or replaced, and the greatest weakness after your body is your mind.
+Very little that could not be amended or replaced, and the greatest weakness after your body is your mind.

 Being as knowledgeable as possible about the terrain/geography

 Being a homo sapien you should be able to move over any terrain, and most often than not this is more about being able to read a map so you know you’re where you’re supposed to be!
 Personally and having walked and climbed with a lot of people I find that having some background in climbing, so you’re good on steep ground, is always handy, as well as knowing how to stay safe on snow, steep grass, boulder fields etc - but again 99% of the time it comes down to a basic understanding of the world around you.